partha2000/Spacemania/README.md

 # Spacemania
-A game made in python using pygame library
+A game made in python using pygame library.
+Pygame is a library in python used to make games.
+Beginners can use the library to develop logic and polish their programming skills.

 PREREQUISITES :
 1. python 2(any version will do but python2.7 is preferred) :